fieldtrip/website/development/project/fwdarch2.md

 - **anatomies**: from MRI or CT scans (for example).
 They are volumetric matrices
 - **segmentations**: they are volumetric binary masks of tissue compartments
 - **surfaces**: triangulations (faces and nodes) of anatomical surfaces.
 Normally from anatomies or segmentations
 - **meshes**: they are 3D meshes (nodes and elements) describing a wireframe structure.
-Used in FEM, FDM methods can be tetrahedrons, hexahedrons (cubes) or others
+Used in FEM, FDM methods can be tetrahedrons, hexahedra (cubes) or others
 - **head models**: a structure containing the necessary information to run a forward model algorithm (geometry+conductivity+others)

 * The from (rows)-to (columns) matrix